ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 project planning, or payment scheduling system.
 As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
-But for the backend, your skills are needed to provide the frontend with actual dates to display.
+But for the backend, your skills are requierd to turn the provided recurrence pattern into actual dates on which to display appointments in the frontend.

 In close cooperation, the two of you have agreed on the frontend and backed requirements for the first prototype.
 As you've adopted the